The Best Yard Tools: What You Need to Own

 When you pick out your mower, shovel or any of the other best yard tools to own, don’t forget to get a good pair of work gloves.
 Whether it’s to protect your skin from poisonous weeds and plants, jagged branches and thorns, or to prevent blisters, a good pair of work gloves is essential.
 The kind of glove you buy depends on the type of yard work you are doing.
 Cotton gardening gloves are lightweight and breathable, while heavy-duty leather gloves come in handy when you’re working with hand tools, such as shovels and rakes.

+Check out all the lawn & garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on keeping your lawn tools in top running condition, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.